blackgrape2025/peterdavanzo-site/content/writing/ai-scales-mastery.md

 For free.

-For the first time in history, that relationship may be available to everyone.
+For the first time in history, that kind of relationship may be available to everyone.